Social Engineering Testing

 Social Engineering is a sub-class of penetration testing that focuses on identifying and validating vulnerabilities associated with your employees ability to follow documented policies and procedures and security best practices.

-Below are Real-World Outcomes of Social Engineering Testing:
+Real-World Social Engineering Stories

 - A Redspin engineer was on the phone with "Jane," pretending to be "Joe, the IT guy" and asking her to change her password to one that he chose.
 Then customer-friendly Jane offered, "As long as I'm here, would you like me to change the password on all the other workstations?"
 How could we refuse?

 - As soon as our engineer started in on his social engineering script — "Hi, I'm working with Jack over in IT, and..." — the person on the other end of the line said, "Is this a social engineering call?" and hung up on us.
 This is exactly what we hope to see!